Ty-Juana L. Flores

 Biography

-Ty-Juana L. Flores is an Afrolatina with Panamanian roots from Roxbury, Massachusetts, who is dedicated to building a better world through the arts.
+Ty-Juana L. Flores is an Afrolatina with Panamanian roots from Roxbury, Massachusetts, who is dedicated to building a better world through education and performing arts.
 As an arts administrator and thought partner in shifting organizational culture, she has held various roles in design, higher education, philanthropy, and city government.
 Prior to becoming a higher education professional, she worked for several private label companies and studios in New York City that produced womenswear apparel for brands like Neiman Marcus, Nordstrom, and Lord & Taylor.

 Please log in to view Ty-Juana's booking link and make an appointment.